kostagiolasn/NucleosomePatternClassifier/README.md

 information about the nucleotide sequences.
 Hence, the above example now looks like this: "chr5:100200 ATGAGA..."

+In our approach we use exclusively the .fa files (FASTA).
+The NBS and NFR data files in both formats can be found in the Datasets folder of this repository.

 ## License
 The code is released under Apache v2.0 license.